 Dever, a leading figure in biblical archaeology for nearly half a century, was the guest speaker for Southwestern Baptist Theological Seminary’s Biblical Archaeology Lecture sponsored by the seminary’s Charles D. Tandy Archaeology Museum and Tandy Institute of Archaeology.

 CT recently spoke with prominent Haitian theologian Dieumeme Noelliste, currently professor of theological ethics at Denver Seminary and president of the Caribbean Evangelical Theological Association.
-Here’s the bit on Robertson: I was concerned by the point raised by a leading … Continue reading

 Charlesworth in paperback.
 That’s pretty great.
 Click the cover and be magically transported to Eisenbrauns.

 the age of 87.
 The funeral will take place at Har Hamenuchot cemetery, Jerusalem on Sunday.
 Via Joseph Lauer.